MaxWofford/college-applications/application.md

 1. Virtually all of Stanford's undergraduates live on campus.
 Write a note to your future roommate that reveals something about you or that will help your roommate — and us — know you better.
 (100 to 250 words)

 1. What matters to you, and why?
 (100 to 250 words)

+# UIC

+1. Please provide an essay that explains why you chose your intended program of study.
+What interests you the most about this major?
+If Undecided, what areas of study do you look forward to studying in college?
+(50-500 words)